Jim Adams

 Truth & Reconciliation Events & Activities

-We invite you to join us at these upcoming events and to wear an orange shirt on Saturday, September 30, to affirm that Every Child Matters.
-We recommend supporting the Orange Shirt Day Society or the Woodland Cultural Centre if you still need a shirt or wish to make a donation.
+We invite you to join us at these upcoming events and to wear an orange shirt on Monday, September 30, to affirm that Every Child Matters.
+We recommend supporting the Orange Shirt Day Society if you still need a shirt or wish to make a donation.

 Orange Shirt Day Buttons

-Visit our MakerSpace on the 3rd floor at Central during open hours, and we’ll help you make an Every Child Matters button to take home and wear on Orange Shirt Day, or drop by your closest branch to pick up a pre-made button, while supplies last.
-We have made a donation to the Orange Shirt Society as part of this initiative.
+Visit our MakerSpace on the 3rd floor at Central during its open hours, and we’ll help you make a button to take home and wear on Orange Shirt Day.
+Limit of one button/person.

 Recommended Books, Movies & More